-An interventional cardiology fellowship program must function as an integral part of an ACGME-accredited program in internal medicine.
+A clinical cardiac electrophysiology fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
 The Sponsoring Institution must ensure that there is a reporting-collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
-(Core
+(Core)

-Subspecialty-Specific Background and Intent: All the subspecialties of internal medicine are considered dependent subspecialties and, with few exceptions, every subspecialty program is required to function as an integral part of an internal medicine residency program.
+Specialty Specific Background and Intent: The subspecialty of clinical cardiac electrophysiology (CCEP) is considered a dependent subspecialty and, is required to function as an integral part of a cardiovascular disease program.
 Requiring collaborative meetings between the internal medicine and subspecialty program directors reinforces the dependent relationship between the programs.
 It also facilitates the dissemination of best practices for education and well-being, provides the opportunity to share expertise across programs, and promotes faculty and program development.
 One way to achieve this is through regular meetings between the program directors.

+I.B.1.b)

-I.B.1.b) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the cardiovascular disease program to ensure compliance with ACGME accreditation requirements.
-(Core) [Combined with I.B.1.a)] I.B.2.
+The Sponsoring Institution must ensure that there is a reporting relationship with the program director of cardiovascular disease program to ensure compliance with ACGME accreditation requirements.
+(Core) [Combined with I.B.1.a)]

+I.B.2.

 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) ne participating site providing a required I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
 (Core)

+I.B.2.a)

+The PLA must:

+I.B.2.a).(1)

+be renewed at least every 10 years; and, (Core)

+I.B.2.a).(2)

+be approved by the designated institutional official (DIO).
+(Core)

-- I.B.3.
+I.B.3.

 The program must monitor the clinical learning and working environment at all participating sites.
+(Core)

+I.B.3.a)

-(Core) - I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)